 Are hard water spots on glassware harmful?

-No. Hard water spots are made of naturally occurring minerals left behind after water dries.
-They are not harmful and do not make glassware unsafe to use.
+No. Hard water spots are simply deposits of naturally occurring calcium and magnesium left behind after water evaporates.
+They affect appearance but don’t make glassware unsafe to use.

-When glasses are wet, minerals are still dissolved in the water.
-Once the water evaporates, the minerals settle out and become visible on the glass.
+When the glass is wet, the minerals remain dissolved in the water.
+As the water evaporates, those minerals stay behind on the surface, making the spots visible.

 References & Further Reading